felleg/felleg.gitlab.io-backup/content/posts/20200914-MacOnLinux.md

 # Anyway...

 I don't want to start a religious war on this post, but I'll just say it right away: indeed, I'm not the biggest fan of macOS.
-Building on top of Unix is cool, but I just don't care about the part built on top of Unix.
-However, even I have to admit this fact: love it or hate it, macOS is here to stay.
+Building on top of Unix is cool, but I don't particalurly care for  the part  Apple built on top of Unix.
+However, even I do have to admit this fact: love it or hate it, macOS is here to stay.

 While I am not a fan of Apple, as a developer I can certainly envy their business model.
 As far as I can tell, if you want to develop software for their mobile devices, you need to use desktop hardware made by Apple